 I personally love both wheat and dairy and have to admit that taste, not health, is almost always my primary consideration when I bake.
 So when I say that these cookies are delicious, I sincerely mean it.
 But the fact that they are gluten and dairy-free is a nice plus since it means that more people will be able to enjoy them.

 My friend Lana handed me one of these cookies, fresh from the oven, a couple of weeks ago as we got in the car for our semi-monthly trek to the nearest Trader Joe's.
 While I munched in bliss, she chattered enthusiastically about the recipe from her new favorite cookbook, The Sprouted Kitchen.

-An hour later we arrived at the TJs, managed to find a parking spot without too much bloodshed (their shockingly undersized lot can make you feel like you're in the "getting real in the Whole Foods parking lot" video) and headed in, armed with shopping lists, armfuls of canvas tote bags and multiple insulated freezer bags.
+An hour later we arrived at the TJs, managed to find a parking spot without too much bloodshed (their surprisingly undersized lot is reminiscent of "getting real in the Whole Foods parking lot" video) and headed in, armed with shopping lists, armfuls of canvas tote bags and multiple insulated freezer bags.

 I knew I would be making these cookies soon so I added a few more impromptu items to my list - almond meal, shredded coconut, chocolate chunks and coconut oil.